-The General Data Protection Regulation (GDPR) and is enforceable as law in all EU member states on May 25, 2018.
-While Mailster is technically compliance with this law you may have to bring some additional thing in place to make the whole process compliance for your site.
+The General Data Protection Regulation (GDPR) is enforceable as law in all EU member states on May 25, 2018.
+While Mailster is in technical compliance with this law you may have to bring some additional things in place to make the whole process compliant for your site.

 Please note this is not a legal paper and should just help you to get started.
-Contact your lawyer or more info on the GDPR and your local laws.
+Contact your lawyer for more info on the GDPR and your local laws.

 The GDPR has four key principles.
 We help you to set this up for Mailster: